clover/remote-pay-windows/README.md

 2. CloverWindowsSDK contains classes that map to standard Clover objects such as `Payment`, `CardTransaction`, `Order`, etc.  These objects will match those defined in [clover-android-sdk](https://github.com/clover/clover-android-sdk) and the objects returned by the [Clover REST API](https://www.clover.com/api_docs)
 3. CloverWindowsTransport contains functionality to interface with a Clover Mini device via USB, though this version simulates a Clover device (`CloverTestDevice`) so no connectivity is required.

 The libraries currently require .NET 2.0 or higher.
+We intend to support Windows POSReady 2009 in addition to Windows 7 and above.

 An example project (CloverExamplePOS) is provided to demonstrate how to interact with the APIs.
 To open this, please use Visual Studio and open `Clover.sln`

 Please report back to us any questions/comments/concerns.
 We would love to hear your feedback and we will be publishing additional updates shortly.

-- The Clover Team